 - Submit or appear in only one application per choreographer or company, including applications for a work that will be created by a guest choreographer on another company.

-- Work with a U.S. organizational partner that will support the development and/or presentation of the proposed new work.
+- Work with a U.S. organizational partner committed to supporting the development and/or presentation of the proposed new work.

 - Fulfill the Requirements & Reports for Grant Recipients (see below), if awarded.